From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin"

 “That sounds like you.
 Did you at least get anything good?”

-“I don’t cut firewood anymore; the rest is labor on retainer.”
+“I don’t cut firewood anymore.
+The rest is labor on retainer.”

 “You gonna go?”